Ingrown hair removal and prevention just got simple! Here's the best way to keep your skin smooth after every shave.

 One of the easiest ways to prevent ingrown hairs is to discourage hair follicles from getting clogged with dead skin cells.
 And one of the best ways to do thatis to incorporate exfoliation into your skincare routine.

 Aim to use an exfoliating scrub once or twice a week.
-Use gentle, natural ingredients to reduce the risk of irritation.
+Use gentle, botanical ingredients to reduce the risk of irritation.
 (Our Raspberry Lemon Sugar Scrub and Revive+ Microdermabrasion Exfoliating Facial Scrub are both great options.)
 Follow up each exfoliating session with a gentle moisturizer to reduce the risk of irritation.

 2. Avoid hair removal whenever possible